DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 promo_content:
     - content/non-uk-teachers/promos/adviser-promo-training-in-england
 navigation: 20.05
-navigation_title: Train to teach in England as an international student
+navigation_title: Train to teach in England as a non-UK citizen
-navigation_description: Find out how to train to teach in England as an international student and get English qualified teacher status (QTS).
+navigation_description: Find out how to train to teach in England as a non-UK citizen or foreign student and get English qualified teacher status (QTS).
 date: "2021-05-27"
 image: "static/content/hero-images/0003.jpg"
 backlink: "../../"
 inset_text:
   new-international-funding:
     text: |-
-      If you're a non-UK citizen interested in teaching languages or physics in England, you could be eligible for an <a href="/non-uk-teachers/fees-and-funding-for-non-UK-trainees#get-an-international-relocation-payment-irp-worth-10000">international relocation payment worth £10,000</a>.
+      If you're a non-UK citizen interested in teaching languages or physics in England, you could be eligible for an <a href="/non-uk-teachers/teach-in-england-if-you-trained-overseas#get-an-international-relocation-payment-irp-worth-10000">international relocation payment worth £10,000</a>.
 keywords:
   - International
   - Overseas
   - Foreign
+  - Non-UK
   - Nationality
   - Residency
   - EEA